-The Corridor design speed is intended to maintain the existing freight and passenger speeds reflective of the existing topographic and environmental features constraints.
-The maximum allowable freight and passenger speeds are to be consistent with the host railroad timetable.
-In the likelihood of alternate alignments, FRA Class 3 track design speeds are the preferred minimum goal of the railroad Corridor.
+The Corridor design speed is intended to maintain and improve the existing freight and passenger speeds reflective of the existing topographic and environmental features constraints.
+New alignments shall meet or exceed FRA Class 3 track design speeds.
 See Section 2.6 for additional design speed information at track turnouts and crossovers along the Corridor.